 The key project Hoofdstation Groningen has been delayed and the planning has moved backwards several times.
-Due to the complexity of the design, the Covid-19 lockdown, and the technical complexities involved in realising certain aspects of the design, there were delays incurred along with increased costs.
-Since the project will take time to complete up until June 2026, there are risks and uncertainties for which the Group identified its best estimate.
+Due to the complexity of the design, the COVID-19 lockdown, and the technical complexities involved in realizing certain aspects of the design, delays were incurred along with increased costs.
+Since the project will take time to complete up into June 2026, there are risks and uncertainties for which we identified our best estimate.
 The key project A15 faces a disagreement with the client regarding the use of quieter but less durable asphalt with respect to the recoverability of the costs of this asphalt.
-This shift requires a modified maintenance strategy leading to an expected project loss and uncertainties regarding the outcome of the dispute with the client.
+In October 2024, the consortium and the client agreed upon a settlement on the scope and adjustment of the maintenance strategy.
+The arbitration procedure is therefore settled.
+The total estimated contractual loss for Strukton, has been taken into account in the financial figures of December 31, 2023.